WillSarsfield/RoboticArmDCF/README.txt

 Argument one accepts one parameter with range 0-4, which selects the desired servo.
 Argument two accepts one three-digit parameter with range 000-180, which selects the desired angle.
 Note angles must be given in three digit form e.g. an angle of 10 degrees would be represented as 010.
+Any group of move commands must be followed by a 'do()' command.

 --DO COMMAND--
 -Format-